-Nominating Committee.
-The Nominating Committee functions pursuant to a written charter adopted by our Board of Directors, a copy of which may be found at our website at http://investor-relations.tree.com/governance.cfm.
-The Nominating Committee's functions include identifying, evaluating and recommending candidates for election to our Board of Directors.
-Additionally, the Nominating Committee is responsible for recommending compensation arrangements for non-employee directors.
+Nominating and Corporate Governance Committee.
+The Nominating and Corporate Governance Committee functions pursuant to a written charter adopted by our Board of Directors, a copy of which may be found at our website at http://investors.lendingtree.com/corporate-governance.cfm.
+The Nominating and Corporate Governance Committee's functions include identifying, evaluating and recommending candidates for election to our Board of Directors.
+Additionally, the Nominating and Corporate Governance Committee is responsible for recommending compensation arrangements for non-employee directors.

 All of the members of the committee are independent directors within the meaning of the applicable NASDAQ listing standards.
-The Nominating Committee met five times during 2013 and acted by unanimous written consent one time.
+The Nominating and Corporate Governance Committee met five times during 2016 and acted by unanimous written consent one time during 2016.

 Board Leadership Structure.
 Mr. Lebda serves as our CEO and Chairman of our Board of Directors.
 Mr. Lebda is the founder of the Company and has served as our CEO and Chairman of our Board of Directors since our August 2008 spin-off from IAC/InterActiveCorp.
 Our Board of Directors believes that it is important to have a unified leadership vision which Mr. Lebda is uniquely positioned to provide.
 Our Board of Directors also believes that the Company is best served by a Chairman who is actively involved with the Company and is therefore able to bring a great depth of knowledge about the Company to the role.
-Our Board of Directors does not currently have a designated lead independent director.
-Our Board of Directors believes that the appointment of a designated lead independent director is not necessary at this time because of the Company's small size and because the independent directors play an active role in matters of our Board of Directors.